 The domestic water connections must be installed in accordance to all local and national plumbing codes, or any applicable standard which prevails.
-The inlet (cold) and outlet (hot) ports are 1 1/2" on all models.
+The inlet (cold) and outlet (hot) ports are 1" on 55 gallon models, and 1 1/2" on 80 and 119 gallon models.